 Designed to Drive Down LCOE

-Designed for a favorable LCOE, Array STI H250 is a sought after option with a strong reputation and established presence in Europe, South America, and South Africa.
+Designed for a favorable LCOE, Array STI H250 is a sought after option with a strong reputation and established presence in Europe, South America, and Africa.
 A proven product ideally suited for sites with irregular boundaries, highly angled blocks, or fragmented project areas, STI H250 upholds Array’s stringent standards for reliability and durability.
 H250 has a dual-row structure with approximately 60 photovoltaic modules per row in a vertical position (1V).
 This optimized configuration allows a single motor to move up to 120 modules.
 That engineering enables one mighty motor to deliver an incredible amount of power while still adapting to any type of layout and terrain.

 Always in sync

 Our solar trackers have an onboard control and communication system that brings row after row of functionality.

 - Seamless integration with the plant communications system and SCADA with Modbus TCP/IP standard

 - Remote monitoring and predictive maintenance that avoids downtime

 Once it’s set up, the motors power themselves with a little less than 3 feet of solar panels.

 Explore every part of the STI-H250 with this interactive datasheet.

 So easy to install, you can practically do it from here